konpanousis/konpanousis.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistical Machine Learning, National and Kapodistrian University of Athens, 2020
-* M.S. in Jekyll, GitHub University, 2014
+* M.Res. in Computational Statistics and Machine Learning, University College London, 2015
-* B.S. in GitHub, GitHub University, 2012
+* B.Eng. in Electronic and Computer Engineering, Technical University of Crete, 2014

 Work experience
 ======